Ido-Paz-Teaching/html-css-form-input-for-searching-google-Byves94/README.md

 d.
 Checkbox that when checked it will limit the results to hebrew (lr)<br/>
 *for explantion about the parameters to send google use https://moz.com/blog/the-ultimate-guide-to-the-google-search-parameters
 4. Submit button with "Ask google" text
-5. When clicking Submit button , send the user input to "https://google.co.il/search" and open the results in a black page.
+5. When clicking Submit button , send the user input to "https://google.co.il/search" and open the results in a blank page.
 6. All tags in the form should take entire row and have 5px margin (create and use external style.css file)
 7. All labels text should be bold (use internal style tag)
 8. The "Ask google" button text should be green with round corners (use inline style attribute)